spluque/scikit-diveMove/docs/source/index.rst

 ============

-At some point, it will be possible to install `skdiveMove` by typing the following at a terminal command line:
+At some point, it will be possible to install `skdiveMove` by typing the following at a command line:

 .. code-block:: sh